cyndishan/sales-analysis-project-sql/README.md

   Best-selling products and categories

-  Store-wise revenue comparison

   Customer purchase behavior

-- Used Python to create clear and simple visualizations (bar charts, line graphs) from query results.
+- Used PowerBI to create interactive visualizations.

 - Embedded charts and summarized findings in this README.md to effectively communicate data insights.

 - Demonstrated the full cycle of data analysis — from importing raw data to generating insights and visuals for storytelling.